gammaswap/v0-subgraph/docs/mac-setup.md

 ### 1.1 Setup Hardhat Environment and Deploy Smart Contracts

 - Follow the instructions in the [readme.md](https://github.com/gammaswap/v1-periphery#readme0) file for v1-periphery to deploy the contracts to local hardhat network.
+Or you can just setup a local blockchain without configurations.
-- call `yarn prepare` to copy v1-interface environment variables in `.env.development` to populate the v1-subgraph `subgraph.yaml` contracts.
+- call `yarn prepare` to generate a `subgraph.yaml` file from the config folder's variables.

 ### 1.2 Import Account into Metamask